zeddify/XCord/README.md

 - Node.js installed on your computer.
 - A Discord bot token.
 You can get one by creating a bot on the [Discord Developer Portal](https://discord.com/developers/applications).
-- PowerShell 3.0 or higher installed on your system (for Windows users).

 ## Installation and usage